algorand/pyteal/docs/control_structures.rst

 is marked as unsuccessful.

 These expressions also work inside :ref:`subroutines <subroutine_expr>`.
-When used inside subroutines, they also cause the program to immediately exit, contrary to :code:`Return(...)` which just returns the subroutine.
+When used inside subroutines, they also cause the program to immediately exit, contrary to :code:`Return(...)` which just returns from the subroutine.

 .. _seq_expr: